-It is most simplest app to perform various booting operations.
+It is the simplest app to perform various booting operations.
 You are provided with options to reboot normally, in bootloader mode, recovery mode or power off your device.
-The best part of this app is you can create widget shortcuts and reboot quickly.
+The best part of this App is you can create widget shortcuts and reboot quickly.
 The app also provides some device info like bootloader status, build number etc. The app requires root permission.

 Recovery Reboot or Recovery reboot (3rd party app)

 Both are simple apps with no extra options other than rebooting in recovery mode.
 Tap on the app and it will prompt you to enter in recovery mode.
 The apps require root permission to function.

 Conclusion: I hope the post help was helpful.
 Do comment below for any suggestion or assistance we will be happy to hear from you.

 If you've any thoughts on How to enter in Recovery Mode without using any Buttons ?, then feel free to drop in below comment box.
 Also, please subscribe to our DigitBin YouTube channel for videos tutorials.
 Cheers!